-- Storage drawers and trundle drawers.
 These provide extra room for belongings or for a trundle bed, and cut down on under-the-bed messes.

 Most bunk beds come with slat kits to support the mattresses.
 Usually, a box spring is not used with bunk beds.

 A basic decision is determining if you want a wood bunk bed or metal frame.
 Almost any style of bunk bed or loft bed is available, from Mission and rustic to contemporary and modern.
 Metal frames are usually constructed of tubular metal.

-- Maple is an extremely hard, fine-textured wood.
+An extremely hard, fine-textured wood.
 The color is light although some maple has a reddish cast.
 It can also be stained to simulate cherry wood, which has similar grain.

-- Oak is a strong, hard-wearing wood with a pronounced texture.
+A strong, hard-wearing wood with a pronounced texture.
 Oak is especially associated with Mission-style furniture.
 This type of wood tends to be heavy and durable.

-- Cherry is a moderately hard and sturdy wood with a reddish-brown tone and tight, straight grain.
+A moderately hard and sturdy wood with a reddish-brown tone and tight, straight grain.
 Cherry resists warping and is easy to work with so is sometimes used for more decorative furniture.

-- Hardwood refers to a selection of various hardwoods.
+Refers to a selection of various hardwoods.
 Hardwood beds are more durable than beds made from pine, but the exact type of wood that is used can vary.
 Oftentimes, in the furniture industry, "hardwood" refers to Asian hardwoods, such as rubberwood.

-- Pine is a soft wood with a knotted look.
+A soft wood with a knotted look.
 Pine tends to dent easily, although it will still hold together well.
 Many times this wood is used to create a rustic or antique look for furniture.